 Click here for information about how to submit your event listing to Community Beat.

 This race will take place in Hunt Valley and provide participants with the opportunity to help the Susan G. Komen Foundation, the world's largest nonprofit organization dedicated to fighting breast cancer, reach its goal of ending breast cancer.
-Register for the race at komenmd.org and visit the blog at komenmdblog.org for survivor stories.
+Register for the race at komenmd.org, and for survivor stories, visit the blog at komenmdblog.org.

 Join Buck and Angela Showalter and the Orioles to support KidsPeace, a national nonprofit organization that provides much-needed mental and behavioral health care for disadvantaged, challenged and vulnerable youth of Maryland.
 The 5K and one-mile walk will start at Oriole Park at Camden Yards.
 Visit kidspeace5k.org to register.